PhysicsAtSouthern/PHYS310_01_Relativistic_Motion/README.md

 # Relativistic motion

-This activity comes from David Lane, of Lets Code Physics fame.
+This activity comes from W. Brian Lane, of Lets Code Physics fame.
+He's done a lot of good work in physics education, and I like to hang out with him at conferences.

 ## Reference information
 Watch these videos